WTRIII/WTRIII/README.md

 - 👋 Hi, I’m William Renfroe.
 Check out my portfolio here: https://portfolio-wtriii.herokuapp.com/.
+Don't worry, this is very much a work in progress, as I had conflicting commitments at the time I was getting my portfolio up and runnng.

 - 👀 I’m interested in lots of stuff, but as it relates to tech, I am interested in coding, bots, AI, and SciFi.
 Non-tech interests include history, philosophy, politics, the military, Warhammer 40k, gaming, and shooting.